philanderson888/course-notes/random/all.md

 sguil network capture

 squert is front end to sguil network capture database

-hping can scan networks and launch attacks

-hping3 is scriptable

 angry ip scanner can aggressively scan any network